MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/retrieve-customer-tenant-reporting-data-with-windows-powershell-for-delegated-ac.md

 In this article, you use remoteWindows PowerShell for Exchange Online to connect to a single customer tenancy and retrieve a report.
 By default, Windows PowerShell does not support aggregating reporting data from multiple customer tenancies.
 The reports you retrieve with this procedure are only for the  _DelegatedOrg_ that you connect to.

-If you want to retrieve a single report for all your customer tenancies, a sample script to do this can be found in [Aggregate customer reporting data via Windows PowerShell for Delegated Access Permission (DAP) partners](aggregate-customer-reporting-data-via-windows-powershell-for-delegated-access-pe.md) .

 ## Before you begin